Former IRS Revenue Officer

 Hello.
 We had a card from a RO at our residence today.
 It says his name and Revenue Officer Small Business Self Employed.
 We are not small business or self employed.
 We do owe $1400 from 2014 and $6693 from 2015 but have been on a payment plan

-Asked by Long over 7 years ago
+Asked by Long about 8 years ago

 RO's use "calling cards" to inform taxpayers of their visit to their residence.
 Most individual and business Collection cases the IRS handles are assigned to the Small Business/Self Employed Unit of the IRS.
 A "field call" from the IRS may indicate that your payment plan has defaulted.
 Here are 11 Tips For Taxpayers Who Owe Money To The IRS

-Asked by honeybadger over 7 years ago
+Asked by MVP about 8 years ago